lesterchan/wp-sweep/README.md

 ## Changelog
 ### 1.1.2
-* NEW: Changed permission check to `manage_plugins` for better MultiSite compatibility.
+* NEW: Changed permission check to `update_plugins` for better MultiSite compatibility.
 * NEW: Bump min PHP version to 5.6.

 ### 1.1.1